docker/docs/content/security/for-admins/enforce-sign-in/methods.md

 2. Within Group Policy, create or edit a Group Policy Objective (GPO) that applies to the machines or users you wish to target.
 3. Within the GPO, navigate to **Computer Configuration** > **Preferences** > **Windows Settings** > **Registry**.
 4. Add the registry item.
 Right-click on the **Registry** node, select **New** > **Registry Item**.
 5. Configure the new registry item to match the registry script you created, specifying the action as **Update**.
-Make suer you input the correct path, value name (`allowedOrgs`), and value data (your organization’s name).
+Make sure you input the correct path, value name (`allowedOrgs`), and value data (your organization’s name).
 6. Link the GPO to an Organizational Unit (OU) that contains the machines you want to apply this setting to.
 7. Test the GPO.
 Test the GPO on a small set of machines first to ensure it behaves as expected.
 You can use the `gpupdate /force` command on a test machine to manually refresh its group policy settings and check the registry to confirm the changes.
 8. Once verified, you can proceed with broader deployment.
 Monitor the deployment to ensure the settings are applied correctly across the organization's computers.